specht/pixelflow_canvas_vscode/README.md

 - 🔍 Choose your own resolution!
 - 🎨 Use RGB colors or use a palette!
 - 🧟 `set_pixel` and `get_pixel` are back!
+- 💎 Use the [Ruby driver](https://github.com/specht/pixelflow_canvas_ruby) if you don't want to use TCP to talk to the canvas

 ## Documentation